nikodemusk/xicode/content/about.md

 programming, I thought it is suitable that the hosting is parked at a programming share platform.
 The posts are written with a standard text editor ([mostly Atom](https://atom.io)) rather than a [WYSIWYG](https://sv.wikipedia.org/wiki/WYSIWYG) environment;
-the future will tell if I will experience it as practical and flexible or annoying if things are messed up.
+the future will tell if I will find it practical and flexible or annoying if things are messed up.

 That was a small introduction to the site.
 Oh, I almost forgot.
-I am Nikodemus Karlsson, alias **magistern** and is a high school teacher[^1] i in Maths and Physics.
-I also run
+I am Nikodemus Karlsson, alias **magistern**.
+I am a high school teacher[^1] i in Maths and Physics, and also run

 * [xiblog.se](https://xiblog.se), which aims to focus on related things to my teaching subjects.
 * [nikodemus.se](https://nikodemus.se), a personal site, yet not so many posts.
 * [cloudheaven.se](https://cloudheaven.se), my "laboratory" on Internet,
 where I host the above sites and a few more services just for fun.

 On Twitter, I am
 <a href="https://twitter.com/magistern?ref_src=twsrc%5Etfw"